 This time was used to discuss how to best funnel to UDOT comments about the EIS.
-The idea of having a town hall meeting to gather Alta citizens and hear their collect comments, was discussed.
+The idea of having a town hall meeting to collect comments was discussed.
 Mayor Sondak stated that such a method would not produce a consensus and could potentially be used simply as an emoting session.
 As the group discussed the options, Mayor Sondak stated that a town hall meeting could be valuable if the word got out for people to study all the angles first and to come prepared to make meaningful comments on what would work better, or to offer support for the plans as written.
 He said he was willing to facilitate such a meeting with help, and would potentially invite representatives from UDOT and the Forest Service-but he did not want it to turn into a comment writing workshop.
 It would be critical for citizens to send their comments directly to UDOT.